Dictionary of Revolutionary Marxism

 “The ‘essence’ of things, or ‘substance’, is also relative; it expresses only the degree of profundity of man’s knowledge of objects; and while yesterday the profundity of this knowledge did not go beyond the atom, and today does not go beyond the electron and ether, dialectical materialism insists on the temporary, relative, approximate character of all these milestones in the knowledge of nature gained by the progressing science of man.
 The electron is as inexhaustible as the atom, nature is infinite, but it infinitely exists.
 And it is this sole categorical, this sole unconditional recognition of nature’s existence outside the mind and perception of man that distinguishes dialectical materialism from relativist agnosticism and idealism.” —Lenin, “Materialism and Empirio-Criticism” (1908), LCW 14:262.

-EMANCIPATION OF LABOUR GROUP
+EMANCIPATION OF LABOR GROUP

 “The group did much to spread Marxism in Russia.
-It translated such Marxist works as the Manifesto of the Communist Party by Marx and Engels; Wage-Labour and Capital by Marx; Socialism: Utopian and Scientific by Engels; it published them abroad and organized their distribution in Russia.
+It translated such Marxist works as the Manifesto of the Communist Party by Marx and Engels; Wage-Labor and Capital by Marx; Socialism: Utopian and Scientific by Engels; it published them abroad and organized their distribution in Russia.
 Plekhanov and his group dealt a serious blow at Narodism.
 In 1883 Plekhanov drafted a programme for the Russian Social-Democrats and in 1885 drew up another.
-The two drafts were published by the Emancipation of Labour group and marked an important step towards the establishment of a Social-Democratic Party in Russia.
+The two drafts were published by the Emancipation of Labor group and marked an important step towards the establishment of a Social-Democratic Party in Russia.
 Plekhanov’s Socialism and the Political Strugle (1883), Our Differences (1885), and The Development of the Monist View of History (1895) played an important role in disseminating Marxist views.
 The group, however, made some serious mistakes; it clung to remnants of Narodnik views, overestimated the role of the liberal bourgeoisie, while underestimating the revolutionary capacity of the peasantry.
 These errors were the first projections of the future Menshevik views held by Plekhanov and other members of the group.
 The group had no practical ties with the working-class movement.
-Lenin pointed out that the Emancipation of Labour group ‘only laid the theoretical foundations for the Social-Democratic movement and took the first step towards the working-class movement’.
-[LCW 20:278] At the Second Congress of the R.S.D.L.P., in August 1903, the Emancipation of Labour group announced its dissolution.” —Footnote 102, LCW 5:552-553.
+Lenin pointed out that the Emancipation of Labor group ‘only laid the theoretical foundations for the Social-Democratic movement and took the first step towards the working-class movement’.
+[LCW 20:278] At the Second Congress of the R.S.D.L.P., in August 1903, the Emancipation of Labor group announced its dissolution.” —Note 102, LCW 5:552-553.
 [The internal Lenin quote has been corrected to the form it appears as in LCW vol. 20.]

 EMBOURGEOISMENT